cbcercas/zpanel-freebsd/README.md

  Advertissement:
 =================
 This script install the minimum to have a working ZpanelX,
-but it doesn't install any security (like fail2ban, postscreen, amavisd, clamav ...).
+but it doesn't install (for the moment) any security (like fail2ban, postscreen, amavisd, clamav ...).

 If you have any suggestion send me a mail

 If you like this script, please give me a beer